-- In the X-Wing Series comics, the arc Battleground: Tatooine starts with Hobbie as Rogue Leader, other Rogues dying around him in an ambush.
+- X-Wing Rogue Squadron: The arc Battleground: Tatooine starts with Hobbie as Rogue Leader, other Rogues dying around him in an ambush.
 It's a simulator; Wedge and a few others are flying simulated TIEs, Hobbie and so on are flying as X-Wings.

-- A Chris Claremont Fantastic Four issue started with Ronan the Acccusor taking out a set of the foursome's robots.
+- A Chris Claremont Fantastic Four issue started with Ronan the Acccuser taking out a set of the foursome's robots.

-- One issue of the original UK The Transformers comic introduced a group called The Wreckers with them taking out 'facsimilie constructs' of prominent Decepticons in a training exercise.’
+- The Transformers (Marvel): One issue of the UK series introduced a group called The Wreckers with them taking out 'facsimilie constructs' of prominent Decepticons in a training exercise.’